wp-plugins/instant-feedback/readme.txt

 	We ensure one can only click on the MyEffecto Feedback once.
 For the moment, he cannot undo his choice.

-= 6.Many of my readers may read the entire article, do you have an option wherein I can display the widget adjacent to the article or in any other fashion that can capture feedback whenever they stopped reading? =

-	Not at the moment.
-We are working on it.

-= 7.I have finished reading the article, however the MyEffecto Widget has still not loaded. =
+= 6.I have finished reading the article, however the MyEffecto Widget has still not loaded. =

 	MyEffecto Emotional Feedback Widget loads simultaneously with other widgets and usually loads instantly.
 	However, since the widget is being served from our (third-party) server and not yours, there may be instances where the widget will have a delayed appearance.

-= 8.What is the information I can get through MyEffecto Engagement analytics? =
+= 7.What is the information I can get through MyEffecto Engagement analytics? =

 	Till the time we enable login based posting, you can view the following data :